tensor4all/JuliaDesign/futureplan.md

   - We are not sure that the hybrid indexing structure is better than the ITensor's indexing structure.

 ### Conclusion
-At this moment, I would prefer Option 1.
+At this moment, I would prefer Option 1 or 2.
 If we become confident about the hybrid indexing structure, we can switch to Option 3.
-Option 2 feels incomplete.